Codfish246/wordfindingbot/README.md

 #### if questions about ethics of this status/presence tracking stuff (as this is the readme for the presence tracking branch)
-(if and when when this repo goes public) it wasn't for me, was asked to make it, and well, it was a nice challenge as i hadn't done bot stuff in ages
+(if and when when this repo goes public) it wasn't for me, was asked to make it, and well, it was a nice challenge as i hadn't done bot stuff in ages, and it's not very bad anyway, probably quite useful in some cases like figuring out alts